Going Home Postpartum

 Office Visit

-Plan to see your midwife for a follow up visit in six weeks or sooner if having signs or symptoms of post partum depression or with any problem or concern.
+Plan to see your midwife for a follow-up visit in six weeks, or sooner if you experience symptoms of postpartum depression or have any concerns.

 Perineum and Vaginal Stitches

-Whether or not stitches are necessary, the perineum will probably be tender.
-Ibuprofen, Advil, Motrin or Tylenol may be used for any minor discomforts.
-A warm sitz bath or soaking in a tub of water can also provide comfort and promote healing.
-You may add Epsom salts or use sitz herbs in your bath.
-Witch hazel pads help reduce swelling.
-The stitches will dissolve on their own within 1 to 5 weeks.
+The perineum may be tender whether or not stitches were needed.
+Ibuprofen, Advil, Motrin, or Tylenol can help with discomfort.
+A warm sitz bath or soaking can promote healing.
+You may add Epsom salts or sitz herbs.
+Witch hazel pads can reduce swelling.
+Stitches will dissolve within 1 to 5 weeks.

-If you notice any increase in pain, redness, drainage from the stitches, or temperature greater than 100.4 F you should contact your midwife immediately.
+If you notice increased pain, redness, drainage, or a temperature above 100.4°F, contact your midwife immediately.

 Bleeding